dmitovs/dmitovs.github.io/_posts/2024-12-07-Custom_Business_Hardware.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Business_Solutions
+lng_pair: id_Custom_Business_Hardware
-title: Business Hardware Solutions
+title: Custom Business Hardware

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml